tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/事件回调_intl_en.md

 <span id="deploy"></span>
 ## Configuration Information
-You can configure callbacks in the TRTC console.
-After configuration, you will receive notifications about TRTC events.
+You can configure callback information in the TRTC console.
+After completing the configuration, you will receive event callback notifications.
+For detailed directions, please see [Callback Configuration](https://intl.cloud.tencent.com/document/product/647/39559).

 >?You need to provide the following information for the configuration: